zaoyang/30-days-of-web-development/day-13/day-13.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 13 - Playing with CSS Selectors
+# Playing with CSS Selectors

 To get more comfortable with Selector Specificity, let's revisit our "css-practice.html" document.